-Serving is arguably the most important aspect of the game, as it is the one shot which has to be in every single rally.
-You have as much time as you need to get ready for it, so there is no excuse for not getting it right.
-Here we demonstrate and explain three basic types of serve - high server, low serve and flick serve.
+- Badminton serves and return of serve – Serving is arguably the most important aspect of the game, as it is the one-shot that has to be in every single rally.
+Here we demonstrate and explain three basic types of serve – high server, low serve, and flick serve.

 - The smash shot – The smash is probably the most attacking shot in badminton and if executed well it is probably the most difficult shot to return, just because of the pace and direction put on the shuttle.
 Here we demonstrate and explain the backhand smash and forehand smash shots.

 - The lob – The lob shot in Badminton would normally be played from the forecourt in an underarm action.
 The aim is to lift or ‘lob’ the shuttle over your opponent and aim to make the shuttle land as near to the baseline as possible without hitting it out.

 - The drop shot – Disguising this shot is the key to its success.
 To disguise it use a big upper body turn to make the opponent think a clear or smash is going to be hit.
 The purpose of this shot is to catch your opponent out and make them stretch when playing their reply, hoping to force an unbalanced weak reply.